Invergordon Destination Training 02-04-2026

 Port of Cromarty Firth

 Invergordon, IV18 0HD.
 One of the deepest natural harbours in Scotland.
-Welcomes 50–80 cruise ships per year.
-Royal Navy base in both World Wars.
+Royal Navy anchorage in both World Wars — over 100 warships moored simultaneously in WW1.
 The 1931 Invergordon Mutiny — sailors protested pay cuts during the Great Depression.
+Contributed to Britain abandoning the Gold Standard.

 🗺️ Route at a Glance